-Figure 7.4 below presents the NAR in secondary school by district.
-It shows that Kayonza district is ranked among the seven districts that have a secondary school NAR of between 15 and 20%.
+The map presented in Figure 7.4 below presents the NAR in secondary school by district.
+It shows that Rwamagana district is ranked among 13 districts with a NAR of between 20-30% in secondary school.

-The NAR in secondary school is 19% in Kayonza district.
-It is slightly above the rural area average (18.2%) but below the national average of about 21% and the figure for urban areas (37.4%).
+The NAR in secondary school is 21% in Rwamagana district.
+It is the same as the national average, higher than the rural area average (18.2%) and lower than the urban area average (37.4%).